lcoq/ember-validations/README.md

   // all property validations are set in an object 'validations'
   validations: {

-    // the next validation is used to check the presence of the 'name' property
+    // the next validation is used to check the presence of the 'name' property.
+    // the library will automatically find the `Ember.Validator` called `PresenceValidator`
+    // in the namespace `Ember.Validators`
     name: {
       presence: true
     },